Nebulaevo/Paon/documentation/references/cli.md

 npm run server
 ```

-Will serve built pages from the `dist` folder, but does not handle static file requests: see [serving static assets in production](/documentation/references/production.md#serving-static-assets)
+Will serve pages from the `dist` folder, but does not handle static file requests: see [serving static assets in production](/documentation/references/production.md#serving-static-assets)

 ℹ️ For the production server to work, the lastest ressources of the targetted site must have been built (using the `site:build` or `site:build-all` command)